acronis/go-cti/README.md

 > [!NOTE]
 > By default, all commands are executed in the current working directory.
-> You can use the global `--working-dir` argument to specify the working directory if necessary.
+> You can use the global `--working-dir` argument to specify the working directory, if necessary.

 ### cti init